mosco/graphknn/README.md

+# Graph KNN Python module

 Given an undirected graph and a set of terminal (or seed) vertices T, this python package finds, for every vertex, its K nearest neighbors from the set T.

-# Interface
+# Usage

 The main functions are **graphknn.algorithm1(W, mask, k)** and **graphknn.algorithm2(W, mask, k)**.
 Both algorithms have the same interface with slightly different implementations.
-Algorithm 1 is simpler whereas Algorithm 2 has tighter runtime guarantees.

-We have seen cases where algorithm 1 is faster than algorithm 2 and vice versa, so try both on your data and choose the faster one.

 **Input**:
 * **W:** n x n matrix of edge weights, of type scipy.sparse.csr_matrix.
 * **mask:** boolean array of length n indicating which vertices belong to the terminal set T.